OriolMoreno/C.A.R.L.E.S/README.md

 - Voice recognition with human interaction: Designed to bring the user closer to the robot and allows it to communicate with it to a certain extent.

 # Hardware Scheme
-This is the exactly Hardware Shceme that we didn't make due to coronavirus but we expect its wright.
+This is the exactly Hardware Scheme that we didn't make due to coronavirus but we expect its wright.

 <img src="https://github.com/OriolMoreno/C.A.R.L.E.S/blob/master/imgs/carles_sketch_bb.png" align="center" width="600" alt="header pic"/>

 # 3D pieces
-Edited and personalitzed pices for C.A.R.L.E.S with name anotation.
+Edited and personalized pieces for C.A.R.L.E.S with name annotation.

 ![2](https://github.com/OriolMoreno/C.A.R.L.E.S/blob/master/imgs/girador.png)
 ![2](https://github.com/OriolMoreno/C.A.R.L.E.S/blob/master/imgs/xeringa.png)